Central Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 26, 2021

 - The Eagles have covered the spread once this year when underdogs by 8.5 points or more (in two chances).

-- Eastern Michigan's games this season have hit the over on five of 10 set point totals (50%).
+- Eastern Michigan's games this season have gone over the total in five out of 10 opportunities (50%).

 - Eastern Michigan is 3-2 against the spread and 5-1 overall when the team notches more than 27.6 points.

-- In games that Eastern Michigan piles up over 407.4 yards, the team is 4-2 against the spread and 6-1 overall.
+- Eastern Michigan is 4-2 against the spread and 6-1 overall when the team totals more than 407.4 yards.

-- The Eagles have turned the ball over 12 times, one fewer times than the Chippewas have forced turnovers (13).
+- The Eagles have 12 giveaways this season, while the Chippewas have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.